GrenderG/grenderg.github.io/_posts/2017-05-04-accessing_native_libraries_functions.md

 ### Calling the native methods

-At this you have mimicked the project structure and added your victim's libraries inside your fake project.
+At this point you have mimicked the project structure and added your victim's libraries inside your fake project.

 Load the native library inside `CoolClass.java` and then copy the native methods as in the original file (take a look to the code above).